Duncansby Head

 Overview

-That was my main reason for visiting the tourist trap of John o’Groats, and while I have to admit the visitor centre is quite good I was a bit miffed when I found out the real northern-most point of mainland Britain is actually a few miles further along the coast at Dunnet Head.
+That was my main reason for visiting the tourist trap of John O’Groats, and while I have to admit the visitor centre is quite good, I was surprised when I found out the true northernmost point of mainland Britain is actually located to the west at Dunnet Head.
+What we have in the area near John O’Groats is the most north-eastern point of Britain’s mainland, which you’ll find a few miles to the east at Duncansby Head.

 The Highlights